-It is the responsibility of the Business Manager to ensure that the proposals comply with the appropriate legal framework and any legal restrictions.
-Advice should be taken from the Council's Legal section before any proposal is finalised.
+It is the responsibility of the relavent Business Manager to ensure that the proposals comply with the appropriate legal framework and any legal restrictions.
+Advice should be taken from the Council's Legal Business Unit before any proposal is finalised.